google/mug/README.md

     .retry(this::sendRpcRequest, executor);
 ```

-Or, to also get access to the retry attempt number, which is also the list's index, here's an example:
+Or, to get access to the retry attempt number, which is also the list's index, here's an example:
 ```java
 class RpcDelay extends Delay<RpcException> {
   RpcDelay(int attempt, Duration duration) {...}